-The education program would be a two-year, multi-channel awareness and education program primarily executed by a consultant (Exhibit 1).
-It includes of the development:
+The proposed education program would be a two-year, multi-channel awareness and education program undertaken by an experience consultant (Exhibit 1), which includes of the development:

 - Flyers,

 - a webpage,

 - social campaign,

-- webinars,
+- webinars, and

-- and in-person demonstration events.
+• in-person demonstration events.

 The aim of the education program is to educate residents and businesses about the gas-powered leaf blower ban, electric landscaping alternatives, and electric landscaping equipment rebates and incentives.
+Staff recommends providing City Council a progress report after year 1 of the education program.